ComedicChimera/chai/docs/tutorial/01_basics/03_variables.md

 The first two lines of the program should already be familiar to you.
-The primary wrinkle is that we are importing a second function from `io.std` called `scanf` which we will later use to allow the user to input numbers.
+The primary wrinkle is that we are importing a second function from `io.std` called `Scanf` which we will later use to allow the user to input numbers.

 Then, we have a fairly standard main function which contains the actual machinery of our program.